wruth/wrscroller/README.md

 A very simple jQuery scroller.
 WRScroller has minimal requirements for structure and styling your content, preferring to be unobtrusive and just scroll the content!
 WRScroller doesn't have any detailed knowledge of what that content is: scrolling is performed in increments of it's viewport width.
 If the computed width of the scroll container content is not evenly divisible by the width of the viewport, the final scroll will be only just enough to fully show the last content.
 Scroll stops are computed from the start and the end on this basis, making scrolling groups of multiple items at a time easy.

+And yes, I realize the world does not need another jQuery scroller implementation.
+I created this as an exercise for myself primarily, but hopefully with enough polish that if someone else finds it useful you are welcome to it :sunglasses:.

 ## Getting Started
 Download the [production version][min] or the [development version][max].